Brian Johnstone & Chrys Salt in collaboration

 Make a Booking

-Performances last approximately one hour but can be tailored to suit specific event or venue requirements.
+Performances last approximately one hour but, with advance warning, can be tailored to suit specific event or venue requirements.
 For enquiries about availability and costs for this inspiring double-bill email email@example.com

 Both Chrys Salt & Brian Johnstone are registered with the Scottish Book Trust and can be booked for events in Scotland funded via Live Literature Scotland.